What’s The Story about Beth Cavanagh?

 In January of 2016, she joined Cadence Music as their Manager, Publicity Services where she had the opportunity to work with Edward Sharpe & The Magnetic Zeros, Jim Bryson, Royal Wood, Jadea Kelly, as well as distribution labels such as ATO Records (Drive-By Truckers, Okkervil River, Joseph, Lisa Hannigan) and Warp Records (Danny Brown, Brian Eno).

 Beth’s artists have been prominently featured all over the media.
-They’ve appeared on the cover of Now Magazine, in Beatroute Magazine, Exclaim!, The Globe and Mail, on Indie 88, CBC Radio 2-Top 20, CBC q and The Strombo Show.
+They’ve appeared on the cover of Now Magazine, in Beatroute Magazine, Exclaim!, The Globe and Mail, on Indie 88, CBC Music -Top 20, CBC q, Stingray, SiriusXM, Toronto Star, and The Strombo Show.

 You’re sure to find Beth at the forefront of what is up-and-coming in the Canadian entertainment industry.
 She works hard to increase the exposure of every single artist she represents.